sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ***Sample request***

-The sample payloads below show how to retrieve a profile and all its subscribed services.
-First perform a GET request to retrieve the profile.
+Perform a GET request to retrieve the profile.

 ```